The Rhodesian Ridgeback Lab mix is exactly what it sounds like – a mix between a Rhodesian Ridgeback and a Labrador Retriever.

 Rhodesian Ridgeback Lab Mix

 Now that we know what both parent breeds look like, we can consider what this mixed breed’s appearance might be.
+Some of the lighter colored rhodesians mixed with a yellow lab, can produce an offspring that’s a reddish color, not to be confused with a fox red labrador retriever.

 This canine will be medium to large.
 The males can weigh up to 80 pounds, while females will be slightly smaller.
 Smaller Rhodesian Ridgeback Lab mixes do exist.
 It is not unusual to find one that is closer to 60 pounds.
 However, because you never know how big a puppy is going to grow, you should not adopt this dog if you cannot accommodate a large dog.